LowPolyCount/UI-Power-Tools/README.md

 See "The Future" for planned features

+##Status
+UI Power Tools is currently in BETA

 # Installation
 Download the source and place in your engine or project plugins folder.
 Example: YourProject/Plugins/UIPowerTools